dotnet/AspNetCore.Docs/aspnet/publishing/web-publishing-vs.rst

 In the image above each black circle ● indicates an extension point, we will cover each extension point later in this document.

 When you start a publish operation, the publish dialog is closed and then MSBuild is called to start the process.
 Visual Studio calls MSBuild to do this so that you can have parity with publishing when using Visual Studio or the command line.
-The MSBuild layer is pretty thin, for the most part it just calls dnu publish.
-Let’s take a closer look at dnu publish.
+The MSBuild layer is pretty thin, for the most part it just calls ``dotnet publish``.
+Let’s take a closer look at ``dotnet publish``.

-dnu publish is a command line utility that is shipped with the Dot Net Version Manager (DNVM).
-It will inspect project.json and the project folder to determine the files which need to be published.
+The ``dotnet publish`` command will inspect project.json and the project folder to determine the files which need to be published.
 It will place the files needed to run the application in a single folder ready to be transferred to the final destination.

-After dnu publish has completed, the PowerShell script for the publish profile is called.
+After ``dotnet publish`` has completed, the PowerShell script for the publish profile is called.
 Now that we have briefly discussed how publishing works at a high level let’s take a look at the structure of the PowerShell script created for publishing.

 When you create a publish profile in Visual Studio for an ASP.NET 5 project a PowerShell script is created that has the following structure.